ellakoa/postcard-poem/content/posts/white-horses.md

   rolling onshore in a rhythmic way.

   The other day they were full of rage the rage of a storm that wouldn’t conform.

+  Across the dunes, pebbles were flung
+  Sand grains raced and chased and stung
+  Tall spiky marram grass held on fast as the dunes around them were recast.

   Outside the bay white horses paced waiting for the tide, to race, as the